Gregory Deva 60 Women’s Backpack Review

 The Gregory Deva 60’s dynamic suspension is quite pleasant to use, one that makes heavy loads feel much lighter and more comfortable than you’d expect from a heavier backpack.

 Note: The newest version of the Deva 60 has a mesh front pockets.
 Old models have a solid front pocket.
 That is the only difference between the two packs and is a good way to save money if you don’t mind the difference.

 About the Author

-Disclosure: Gregory provided SectionHiker.com with a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Gregory provided SectionHiker.com with a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches

 - gregory deva 60 review